mspnp/solution-architectures/forensics/README.md

 ## Limitations

-Scripts are provided as a starting point, are not intended to be downloaded an run directly in a customer environment.
-Be sure to replace placeholders and adapt them to yor customer scenario.
+Scripts are provided as a starting point, are not intended to be downloaded and run without modification in your environment.
+Be sure to replace placeholders and adapt the scripts to your scenario.